 - 2 teaspoons of baking powder

-- 6 oz/170 g/1½ sticks of butter – soft spreadable butter is ideal, and if you use hard butter, let it soften for a while first.
+- 6 oz/170 g/1½ sticks of butter (soft, spreadable butter is ideal, but if you use hard butter, be sure to let it soften for a while first.)

 - 3 eggs

 For the Frosting